Songs and voice parts

 You keep going on and on about preparedness.
 Is it really such a big deal if I don’t know a couple of notes?

 Yes, it’s a really big deal.
 Coming unprepared is not an option.
 The core point of a Harmony Brigade is that you can grab any three other people and sing a song with them, and that singing with them will be fun.
 If you have to think about your notes and words when you’re practicing with a TimTrack, your confusion will be much worse when you’re singing with three other living people.
 These three people will have worked hard to have all their words, music, and interpretation down 100%.
 So please do your part to make sure they have fun singing with you.
-You will have a bit over four months (18 weeks) to learn the twelve songs, some of which you may already know.

 What if I am not sure I can learn all the songs?